areenkh/personal_website/index.md

 class: home
 ---

-# Hi, I'm Frank Elavsky
+# Hi, I'm Areen Khalaila

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
 I research, design, and engineer solutions at the intersection of accessibility and technology.

-I am passionate about improving the usability of technology for visually impaired users and consider myself both a creator and a problem-solver.
+I am currently pursuing a Bachelor of Science in Computer Science, with a minor in Physics, at [Brandeis University](https://www.brandeis.edu/), where I am a member of the Phi Beta Kappa honor society.
+My senior honors thesis, advised by Prof. Dylan Cashman, explores visual perception studies with tactile representations of data for visually impaired users.

 I am a Research Intern at the [Human-Computer Interaction Institute](https://hcii.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).
 I have conducted research under the guidance of [Patrick Carrington](https://www.patrickcarrington.com/) and Franklin Mingzhi Li, focusing on assistive technology to enhance cooking experiences for visually impaired individuals.
 My work involves evaluating different camera specifications to provide real-time visual feedback and guidance in kitchen environments.

-I am currently pursuing a Bachelor of Science in Computer Science, with a minor in Physics, at [Brandeis University](https://www.brandeis.edu/), where I am a member of the Phi Beta Kappa honor society.
-My senior honors thesis, advised by Prof. Dylan Cashman, explores visual perception studies with tactile representations of data for visually impaired users.

-In addition to my academic pursuits, I offer part-time consulting services on a case-by-case basis, from single-session calls to larger, ongoing projects.
-My recent collaborations include projects with [Apple](https://www.apple.com/) <i class="fab fa-apple"></i>, [Fizz Studio](https://fizz.studio/), and [SRI](https://www.sri.com/research/education-learning/).

 I am always open to new opportunities and collaborations.
-Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/areenkh) or [GitHub](https://github.com/areenkh).
+Feel free to reach out to me via email at first name dot last name at gmail dot com or [LinkedIn](https://www.linkedin.com/in/areenkh) or [GitHub](https://github.com/areenkh).

 <!-- Upcoming: Adobe, Atlassian?, Highcharts, UW-Madison's WGNHS, ?? -->